bmacnaughton/linux-os-info/README.md

 linux-os-info
 =================

-Get OS release info for Linux releases from the `'/etc/os-release'` file and from the node `os` module.
-On Windows and Macs it only returns the node `os` module info (platform, hostname, release, and arch)
+Get OS release info from the node `os` module and, for Linux releases, from the `'/etc/os-release'`, `/usr/lib/os-release`, or `/etc/alpine-release` file.
+If none of those files exists it returns only the node `os` module info (platform, hostname, release, and arch)

 ### Highlights
 * Lightweight without any dependencies (only native Node modules)